CovidShield/portal/CONTRIBUTING.md

 will install the above dependencies and `dev {console,test,etc.}` will work as you'd expect.

+If you're not at Shopify, please see below.

 Once you're happy with your changes, please fork the repository and push your code to your fork, then open a PR against this repository.